Hank Winchester Biography: Age, Husband | WDIV-TV Reporter

 Hank Winchester is 47 years old.
 He was born on January 24, 1978, in Detroit, Michigan.

-Where Is Hank Winchester Working At?
+Where Is Hank Winchester Working?

 Hank Winchester is active on social media.
 He uses platforms like Twitter and Instagram to engage with his audience, share updates, and provide valuable information.